raphaelorange/CapstoneProject/README.md

 Project Description:

 In a cross-disciplinary project, my Capstone group replicated and modernized Daniel Bernoulli's 1733 experiment on the motion of a pendulum with multiple masses, leveraging a combination of data science, image processing, and physical experimentation.
-This project, aimed at illuminating the concepts of eigenvalues and eigenvectors, was designed as an educational tool for use in CMDA 3605 classes.
+This project, aimed at illuminating the concepts of eigenvalues and eigenvectors, was designed as an educational tool for use in CMDA Math-Modeling classes.

 Key Responsibilities and Achievements: